BCom National Income of India Notes Study Material

 - To improve infrastructural facilities.

-- Higher growth rate of industrial development.
+- The higher growth rate of industrial development.

 - Through balanced sectoral growth.